wavesplatform/waves-lessons/EN/How Waves Works/e. What is A Smart Account And Setting Account Script/lesson.md

-# Smart Account #
+# What is A Smart Account And Setting Account Script #

-In this lesson, we will talk about smart accounts, their usage examples, and how to set an account script.<br>

-Duration: <span></span> min

  - [Smart-Account Definition](#smart-account-definition)
  - [Usage Examples](#usage-examples)